 Boardmanville Trading Post– This is a small bar/ restaurant that has been one of the watering holes in Glamis since late 70’s.
 It was known back in the day as a spot to get a fresh shower, gas, beer, and watch sporting events.
 Long tradition is to pin a Dollar with a message on the walls and ceiling to mark your spot in history.
 To this day it is a good place to hang out and grab a meal or have a cold drink.

 Oldsmobile hill– Is the major destination during the day and the party spot at night.
-“Olds” as so many refer to it as is where many have seen a videos of people racing up the hill or the dumbasses that like to jump down it.
-If racing is you thing this is the spot many people will line up at the bottom and wait for others to line up so that can race up to see who is the fastest.
+“Olds” as so many refer to it as is where many have seen a videos of people racing up the hill or jump down the middle.
+If racing is your thing this is the spot many people will line up at the bottom and wait for others to line up so that can race up to see who is the fastest.
 First timers can access via the road in from Sand Highway just west of the vendors row.
 This path is usually able to get most vehicle and 4 wheel drive truck jeeps in here.
 Many will come from gecko or the washes via the dunes.
 When you arrive at Olds you may see several rows of people lined up at the bottom just watching the action while hanging out.
 Pull up find a spot and take in the views.
+Oldsmobile night time– Many people will return at night and hang out set up a fire and partake in adult beverages and people continue to race up and down the hill all night.
+Many a story is had when leaving camp on a night ride to olds.
+For the not very experienced stick to sand highway and entering from store vendor side.
+An experienced duner will be able to lead a group through the dunes at night to oldsmobile, but make sure everybody is up for the task.
+Trying to recover somebody in the middle of the night is never that fun.
+But makes for a great camp fire story the next time out.

 The Slide- the slide is a hill that is south west of Olds.
 This is smaller hill that is slightly steeper.
 Many know this hill now as the Fireman memorial spot.
 A memorial was put in place to recognize the 19 hotshots that passed in the Yarnell fire in Prescott AZ.
 This appeared at this hill in 2014.
 It is a nice spot to stop, pay respect, but usually a quick stop on the way to the another destination.